byronthecoder/S-RNN-4-ART/README.md

     - models:
         - FR: the best model trained solely on the French dataset.
         - ITA: the best model trained solely on the Italian dataset.
-        - FR_ITA: the best model trained on the French and Italian dataset.
+        - FR_ITA: the best model trained on the French and Italian datasets.

     - results: A folder for saving the results of experiments.
 Contains one test demo.